dfinity/response-verification/examples/http-certification/custom-assets/README.md

-# HTTP certified assets
+# Custom HTTP asset certification

 ## Overview

 This guide walks through an example project that demonstrates how to create a canister that can serve certified static assets (HTML, CSS, JS) over HTTP.
 The example project presents a very simple single page JavaScript application.
 Assets are embedded into the canister when it is compiled.

 This is not a beginner's canister development guide.
 Many foundational concepts that a relatively experienced canister developer should already know will be omitted.
-Concepts specific to HTTP Certification will be called out here and can help to understand the [full code example](https://github.com/dfinity/response-verification/tree/main/examples/http-certification/assets).
+Concepts specific to HTTP Certification will be called out here and can help to understand the [full code example](https://github.com/dfinity/response-verification/tree/main/examples/http-certification/custom-assets).

 ## Prerequisites